imankasthuri/imankasthuri/README.md

 ### 🔵 SOC Analyst Labs
 **All challenges organized in one repository**

-A collection of SOC-focused challenges and lab investigations emphasizing:
-- Log analysis
-- Security alerts
-- Detection techniques
-- Incident response workflows
+- This repository contains a collection of SOC-focused challenges and lab investigations that emphasize log analysis, security alert investigation, detection techniques, and incident response workflows.
+These labs are designed to simulate real-world blue team scenarios and demonstrate hands-on experience with core SOC analyst responsibilities.

 🔗 **Repository:**
 https://github.com/imankasthuri/soc_analyst_labs